Haolag/Haolag/README.md

 - 👋 Hi, my name is Hakeem Gbajabiamila
-- 👀 I’m interested in becoming: CyberSecurity Experts focusing on Cloud Security ...
+- 👀 A CyberSecurity Experts focusing on Cloud Security ...
-- 🌱 I’m currently learning: Cybersecurity, DevOps - AWS & AZURE
+- 🌱 I’m sharpening my skills in: Cybersecurity, DevOps - AWS & AZURE
 - 💞️ I’m looking to collaborate on: Cybersecurity and DEVOPS PROJECT BASED
 - 📫 How to reach me: +2347037868183, hakeemgbajabiamila.info@gmail.com